-Yemen’s Houthi rebels heading to Riyadh for talks with Saudi officials
+Yemen’s Houthis heading to Riyadh for ceasefire talks with Saudi Arabia

 The Omani-mediated talks in the Saudi capital increase chances of a Saudi-Houthi deal.

-Yemen’s Houthi rebels will head to Saudi Arabia amid efforts to negotiate a permanent ceasefire to end the long-running war in Yemen, according to a Houthi official and reports quoting diplomatic and government sources.
+Yemen’s Houthi rebels will head to Saudi Arabia amid efforts to negotiate a permanent ceasefire to end the long-running war in Yemen, according to the Saudi state news agency, a Houthi official and reports quoting diplomatic and government sources.

 The visit, expected on Thursday night, raises hopes of a breakthrough in the quagmire conflict that has left hundreds of thousands dead through direct and indirect causes such as famine.

+Saudi Arabia’s state news agency confirmed the visit on Thursday night, and said that the Houthis had been invited to Riyadh for ceasefire talks.

-Ali al-Qhoom, a member of the Houthi political council, said the rebels’ delegation would fly to Saudi Arabia’s capital, Riyadh, on an Omani plane.
+Ali al-Qhoom, a member of the Houthi political council, had earlier said the rebels’ delegation would fly to Saudi Arabia’s capital, Riyadh, on an Omani plane.
 A delegation from Oman, which has played the role of mediator, arrived in Yemen’s Houthi-held capital, Sanaa, on Thursday, according to Yemeni government officials.

 “Optimism exists regarding the mediation and the Omani efforts to achieve peace in Yemen,” he posted on social media.